 Blustery weather doesn’t have to signal the end of you experiencing fun coastal activities – this is Oregon after all!
 And as Oregonians like to say around here, “there is no bad weather, only bad clothing choices!”
 Winter is an incredible time to visit the coast for so many reasons.
 Crowds are nonexistent, parking is substantially more accessible, the weather is dramatic, and some of the best adventures are waiting for you to discover them.
-There are so many things to do in winter, and we want to share five great winter activities that you may enjoy.
+There are so many things to do in winter, from Oregon whale watching to hiking waterfalls.
+We want to share five great winter activities that you may enjoy.

 One of the most exciting experiences on our coast is storm watching.
 Sitting inside, sipping a hot drink, and watching Mother Nature put on a show is an experience everyone should have.
 The best part?
 It is 100 times more dramatic at any of the great viewpoints just a few miles north of us.
 Ask our staff for helpful tips after you check in.